toolfactory/narcissus/README.md

   * **`List<Method> Narcissus.enumerateMethods(Class<?> cls)`**

-    Equivalent to `cls.getDeclaredMethods()`, but bypasses all security and visibility checks, and also iterates up through superclasses to collect all methods of the class and its superclasses.
+    Equivalent to `cls.getDeclaredMethods()`, but iterates up through superclasses to collect all methods of the class and its superclasses.

   * **`Method Narcissus.findMethod(Class<?> cls, String methodName, Class<?>... paramTypes)`**